chaseholt/chaseholt/README.md

 - 🧑‍💻 I'm Chase, a full stack software engineer
 - 🤖 I am a Fullstack Academy graduate and currently pursuing a degree in computer science from the University of Utah 🖼️
-- 🔭 I’m currently working on a few personal projects and becoming more comfortable with Data Structures & Algorithms.
+- 🔭 I’m currently working for CivicEye as a Software Engineer.
 - When I'm not coding, I'm skiing, boating, or studying for school.

 - 💬 If you want to say hi, [shoot me a message](mailto:chaseholt@orc3.com).